ysmood/yaku/readme.md

 # Overview

-The `src/yaku.coffee` of Yaku is full compatible with V8's native [Promise][native], but much faster.
+Yaku is full compatible with ES6's native [Promise][native], but much faster.

 If you want to learn how Promise works, read the minimum implementation [docs/minPromiseA+.coffee][].
 Without comments, it is only 80 lines of code.
 It only implements the `constructor` and `then`.
 It passed all the tests of [promises-aplus-tests][].

 I am not an optimization freak, I try to keep the source code readable and maintainable.
 Premature optimization is the root of all evil.
+I write this lib to research one of my data structure
+ideas: [docs/lazyTree.md][].

 [![NPM version](https://badge.fury.io/js/yaku.svg)](http://badge.fury.io/js/yaku) [![Build Status](https://travis-ci.org/ysmood/yaku.svg)](https://travis-ci.org/ysmood/yaku) [![Deps Up to Date](https://david-dm.org/ysmood/yaku.svg?style=flat)](https://david-dm.org/ysmood/yaku)